Creating a compelling retail experience that seamlessly weaves the story of the products and the people who use it.

 Building a modular system

-In order to cross-pollinate products and content, we designed a set of building blocks that can live everywhere on the site.
+In order to cross-pollinate products and content, I designed a set of building blocks that can live everywhere on the site.

 When the customer shops for a cooler, not only can they be informed but they can also be inspired by stories of people using this product.